 Email Etiquettes That Every Professional Should Know

-1. Use a Professional Email Address
+1. Use A Professional Email Address

 Make it a habit to always use a professional email for all your official functions.
 If the mail is work-related, it’s advisable to use your company mail address.
 Even if it is your private mail, use a mail address that makes it easy for the recipient to know who sent the mail.

-2. Maintain a Professional Voice
+2. Maintain A Professional Voice

 3. Check Your Email Daily